zerospiel/docs/docs/admin-installation.md

 > NOTE:
 > Make sure to specify the correct release version number.

-The helm chart deploys the KCM operator and prepares the environment, KCM then proceeds to deploy the various sub components, including CAPI, the entire process takes a few minutes.
+The helm chart deploys the KCM operator and prepares the environment, and KCM then proceeds to deploy the various subcomponents, including CAPI.
+The entire process takes a few minutes.

 ## Confirming the deployment